tkiviniemi/todo-app/README.md

   - [x] Frontend Unit tests
   - [x] End-2-End tests
   - [x] Tests ran through Github Actions
-    - Currently only backend tests are ran w/ Actions
   - [ ] More tests so coverage doesn't suck
-- [ ] Deployed to somewhere (with GitHub Actions)
+- [x] Frontend and Backend deployed to render, DB is on a TAMK provided DB Server
+- [ ] Cleanup the code, i.e. remove some revealing console logs
 - [ ] Improve documentation (by a lot)

 ## Running the app locally